JasonOS03/MusicVisuals/README.md

 I'm proud of the menu structure, creating interactivity with the user.
 I think that makes this project stand out a bit because most projects probably ran through all the visuals with no menu.
 Our menu structure creates interesting opportunities for unpredictability since users can swap between visuals at any time during the song.

 For my visual, I wanted to make something that would grow and make new shapes and I thought interlocking triangles would do that beautifully to the beat of a techno song.
+The triangles form other incredible shapes.
 Every visual in the project follows that techno theme we were going for.

 # Youtube video